-UV sterilization will not cure infected fish of bacterial or fungal diseases.
+UV sterilization will not cure infected fish of bacterial or fungal diseases- mostly MYTH.
 A UV can aid in cure by killing bacterial pathogens in the water column and fungal spores.
-As well cure can be helped by improvement of the Redox potential (which is much more important than many realize based on scientific research) and general water quality.
+As well cure can be helped by improvement of water quality and of the Redox potential (which is much more important than many realize based on scientific research).

 A UV sterilizer will not kill ich trophozoites already on the fish- TRUE; however then most medications don't either, but the use of UVC can again slow the spread of ich tomites in the water column (but usually not out right kill ich tomites).